PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 Add [animations](https://docs.flutter.dev/development/ui/animations) to enhance your user experience.

-### Security Issue
+### Permanent login

-Storing a JWT inside a store is a bad idea.
+Login every time you close the app is annoying.
 Here is [how to solve this problem](https://flutteragency.com/save-jwt-tokens-in-flutter-apps/).

 Your turn!